Deconfinement Temperature of Rotating QGP at Intermediate Coupling from ${\cal M}$-Theory: Deconfinement Temperature at Intermediate Coupling in Rotating Plasma

 \section{Deconfinement Temperature at Intermediate Coupling in Rotating Plasma}

-In this section we are going to calculate the deconfinement temperature of rotating QGP at intermediate coupling from a semi-classical method \cite{Witten-Tc}.
-We need to equate the on-shell actions for the rotating cylindrical black hole and cylindrical thermal backgrounds at the UV cut-off for that purpose. \begin{itemize} \item {\bf Contribution from ${\cal O}(\beta^0)$ terms in the on-shell actions:}\\ At ${\cal O}(\beta^0)$, UV-finite on-shell action for the ${\cal M}$-theory rotating cylindrical black hole background uplift is: {
+In this section, we will calculate the deconfinement temperature of rotating QGP at intermediate coupling from a semi-classical method \cite{Witten-Tc}.
+We need to equate the on-shell actions for the rotating cylindrical black hole and cylindrical thermal backgrounds at the UV cut-off for that purpose, i.e., $\beta_{\rm BH} S_{D=11, \rm on-shell}^{\rm BH}=\beta_{\rm th}S_{D=11, \rm on-shell}^{\rm th}$, where $\beta_{\rm BH}$ and $\beta_{\rm th}$ are periodicities of thermal circles in black hole and thermal backgrounds.